 Note that the WebService, EncodeURL and FilterXML functions are not available yet in Excel 2016 for Mac.

 8. Get data using SQL Server ODBC

 Say goodbye to having to use third party drivers before connecting to external data in Excel for Mac.
 Excel 2016 for Mac comes with a pre-installed and integrated SQL Server ODBC driver that supports ODBC data connections with SQL Server and Azure SQL Database right out of the box.
 It also has a brand new Microsoft Query (MSQuery) and Connection Manager to make creating and managing all of your data connections easier and more consistent with Windows.
-For more details, check out this blog post: Working with external data in Excel 2016 for Mac.

 What do you think?